Frequently Asked Questions

 My name is Cory.
 I love to play outdoors.
 In a former life I was a cross country ski racer.
 Now I have a full-time job and a family, so I just try to get outside as much as I can.
 I live in Anchorage, Alaska, which has one of the most amazing backyards of any place in the world.
 This makes getting outside very easy.

-Why should people read your blog?
+Why should I read your blog?

-3) To show my family back east all the cool stuff they are missing out on in Alaska
+3. To show my family back east all the cool stuff they are missing out on in Alaska.

 What the heck does Endure Fun mean?

 A while back, I was out for a long run in the mountains.
 I was hot, sweaty, tired, dirty, hungry, thirsty, and my feet were blistered and aching.
 I was having a blast.
-I started thinking about how my idea of fun is enduring long periods of physical excursion outdoors.
+I started thinking about how my idea of fun is enduring long periods of physical exertion in the outdoors.
 “Must be the endorphins,” I though.
 At this point my mind was a little loopy, so my next thought was “Hey wait, endorphin sounds a lot like endure fun.”
 Coincidence?

 I also like the oxymoronic quality of Endure Fun.
 In a masochistic way, I like the fact that Fun can be something that you have to Endure.